 Why do Hindus and Muslims live in harmony in one city and fight bitterly in another just a few miles away?
 Why is the U.S. the only industrialized nation without a complete national health insurance?
 What is the legacy of slavery in the U.S.?
 Why are there so few women in Congress?
 How is radicalism in the Middle East changing?
 Why and how does democracy flourish?
 Just what is democracy?
 How do emotions shape our political behavior?
 What do war movies tell us about the USA?
 Would less government lead to more social justice?
 What is social justice?
 How does smuggling (of drugs, guns, and people) reshape international relations?
 How do immigrants see the American Dream?
 What is the American dream?

 Political science is about questions like these.
 You can grapple with every one of them –and many more— in the classrooms of the Brown political science department.
 We study how people –nations, regions, cities, communities— live their common lives.
 How people solve (or duck) their common problems.
 How people govern themselves.
 How they think, talk, argue, fight, and vote.
+Students passionate about social challenges may also choose to pursue the Engaged Scholars Program, which allows them to connect theory and practice and gain hands-on experience working with community partners.

 Students in this concentration will: